Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

-Seen from the decision taking agent, decision taking may place with objectives in mind.
 Seen from the viewpoint of a decision a participant in decision taking may operate in different roles.
 Here are some options: \begin{itemize} \item [take] An agent may be taking a decision, individually or as a member of a group with other agents. \item [influence] An agent may (try to) influence the outcome of a decision. \item [await] An agent may await a decision on which it fails to have any influence. \item [trigger] An agent may cause a decision to be taken without having an influence on its outcome. \item [request] An agent may ask for some decision to be taken. \end{itemize}